sglavoie/uol-grades-calculator/docs/developers.rst

     $ make html

-If something is not rendered even after a force-refresh, try running ``make clean html`` instead: there can be instances where changes are not applied due to the local cache.
+If something is not rendered even after a force-refresh (such as when editing the config file or adding custom CSS), try running ``make clean html`` instead: there can be instances where changes are not applied due to the local cache.